PerMalmberg/AVLTree/README.md

-# Binary Search Tree
+# AVL Tree - Self-balancing AVL Tree
-Templated implementation of a BST in C++
+Templated implementation of an AVL Tree in C++